anajibi/SE-Lab-Exp1/README.md

 to transfer these changes to the `main` branch.
 Now, we will go to the pull requests and see that there is a merge conflict.

+This change on the readme file is supposed to cause a merge conflict